Leon James (composer)

-Leon James (Leo) is an Indian film composer and singer who works in Tamil and Telugu films.
+Leon James is an Indian film composer and singer who works in Tamil and Telugu films.
 He made his debut by composing two songs for the Tamil film, Kanchana 2 (2015) directed by Raghava Lawrence, before being noticed for his work in Ko 2 (2016).

 Early life

 Leon James became interested in music as a result of his father Noel James's involvement in the industry as A. R. Rahman's manager.
 As a child, Leon was both a singer (as part of a chorus group) and pianist.
 He played in a school band called Zinx alongside Anirudh Ravichander, with the pair remaining close friends.
 He is also currently a part of Project Yuj, a "neo-Carnatic funk" band alongside Aalap Raju, Prakash Hariharan and Jeoraj George and the team released an independent album in November 2014.
 Prior to making his debut as a composer, Leon has worked as a keyboardist for stage shows and film albums composed by Santhosh Narayanan, Anirudh Ravichander and Thaman.
 Leon's father died in January 2025.